xkmaxidian/MNMST/README.md

 ## Update

-**The MNMST is now fully implemented in Python and supports GPU acceleration using PyTorch!**
+**2023-12-07: The MNMST is now fully implemented in Python and supports GPU acceleration using PyTorch!**

+**2023-12-10: The MNMST Python package is now released on Pypi!**

 ##### Now Supported platforms:

 ![Python](docs/icons-python.png)![Python](docs/icons-pytorch.png)![Python](docs/icons-matlab.png)

+# Installation

+Just type 'pip install mnmstpy' in your terminal.

 ## Tutorial